zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 ## Music, Production, and DJ Lessons

-DJing / Beatmatching / Live Performance Practice
+Learn to DJ / Beatmatching / Live Performance Practice

-Acoustic and Electric Guitar
+Acoustic and Electric Guitar Lessons

-Recording / Audio Mixing / Vocal Editing

-Music Arangement / Music Production / Synthesizers / Make Beats
+Music Production / Learn How to mix a song / Make Beats

-**_Learn to use the right effects to make your next song pop!_**

 <br />